Professor Surya P. Subedi, OBE, KC, DCL & DPhil (Oxford), Barrister

 His book ‘Unilateral Sanctions in International Law’ (Hart Publishing, Oxford, 2021) explores whether there are any rules in international law applicable to unilateral sanctions and if so, what these rules are.
 In doing so, it examines the impact of unilateral sanctions on human rights and the environment.

-Another scholarly book by Professor Subedi entitled ‘International Investment Law: Reconciling Policy and Principle’ (Hart Publishing, Oxford) was first published in 2008 and is now in its 4th edition (2020).
+Another scholarly book by Professor Subedi is entitled ‘International Investment Law: Reconciling Policy and Principle’, which is published by Hart Publishing, Oxford.
+It was first published in 2008 and is now in its 4th edition (2020).
 It includes a critical overview of the law of foreign investment and deals with the tension between the law of foreign investment and other competing principles of international law, including human rights and environmental protection.
 In doing so, it proposes ways of achieving a balance between these competing principles within a wider framework of public international law.
-This book has been translated into other languages, including Chinese and Farsi, by leading professors of law, and published in several countries.

 He also is the Chairman of the Board of Editors of the Asian Journal of International Law, which is published by Cambridge University Press.